jrochkind/ipaddr_range_set/README.md

 a bit tricky to implement well, and I don't have a use case for it.

-Built-in constants are available for local (private, not publically routable) and loopback ranges in both IPv4 IPv6.
-IPv4Local, IPv4Loopback, IPv6Local, IPv6Loopback.
-The constant `LocalAddresses` is the union of v4 and v6 local and loopback addresses.
+Built-in constants are available for local (private, not publically routable) and loopback ranges in both IPv4 and IPv6.   `IPAddrRangeSet::IPv4Local`, `IPv4Loopback`, `IPv6Local`, `IPv6Loopback`.
+The constant `LocalAddresses` is the union of all v4 and v6 local and loopback addresses.

     IPAddrRangeSet::LocalAddresses.include?
 "127.0.0.1" # true